oracle-livelabs/apex/apex-professional-hol16/introduction.md

 - Synchronize Data from REST Data Sources.

+- Work with nested JSON data, flattening hierarchical structures for better display and interaction in APEX.

 - Load Data using Data Load Definitions.

 > **Note:** _This workshop assumes you are using Oracle APEX 24.2.*_